zhuochenbioinfo/HFI/README.md

 0 for reference type; 1 for alternative type; - for missing or heterozygous genotype.

+The input file is recommended to be created from a VCF format file and pruned with the script SNP_pruning.r2.pl

+`perl SNP_pruning.r2.pl --in pop.vcf --out pop.geno`

 # Reference:

 Weir BS, Cockerham CC.
 ESTIMATING F-STATISTICS FOR THE ANALYSIS OF POPULATION STRUCTURE.
 Evolution.
 1984;38(6):1358–1370. doi:10.1111/j.1558-5646.1984.tb05657.x